Gregg De Lorto

 Gregg De Lorto (born October 12, 1950) is an American guitarist, singer-songwriter, arranger, record producer and the California representative for The Heritage Guitar Company of Kalamazoo – Heritage Guitars.
 He is a native of California and the great-grandson of two Italian-born musicians and old world luthiers (violin makers).
 Without knowledge of his musical roots, De Lorto began playing the guitar at the age of nine, performing at schools and local venues, all the while increasing his musical range.
 By 14, he had become a professional musician when he joined Limey and The Yanks.

 The following year, he auditioned for the popular ABC Paramount recording group The Spats.

 Since George Harrison was one of his heroes, by the time De Lorto joined The Spats he had already mastered The Beatles’ songs.
 With the Johnson brothers’ vocal range equal to that of the Fab Four, and De Lorto not only knowing The Beatles music note-for-note, but he played the same Gretsch guitar as his hero and The Spats easily added the sounds of the British Invasion as well as The Rascals, Vanilla Fudge, Santana, The Doors and other styles to their roster.
 After that, his focus unexpectedly turned to jazz when he first heard Wes Montgomery’s "Bump’n On Sunset."

-Over the years, De Lorto followed his passion, including continually honing the styles of the guitar greats: B.B.
+Over the years, De Lorto focused on honing the styles of the guitar greats: B.B.
 King, Eric Clapton, Kenny Burrell, Wes Montgomery, Charlie Christian and others.
-By 1980, he became a respected representative for Gibson Guitar Corporation, and then in 1985 for The Heritage Guitar Company of Kalamazoo.
-As his ancestors before him, playing was not enough, he had to learn and know intimately each and every aspect of the instruments he played, which led him to becoming an expert on the construction and history of the guitar.
+By 1980, he became a representative for Gibson Guitar Corporation, and then in 1985 for The Heritage Guitar Company of Kalamazoo.
+As his ancestors before him, he had to learn and know each and every aspect of the instruments he played, which led him to becoming well versed on the construction and history of the guitar.
 Today, he shares that knowledge by holding clinics on The History of the Carve Top Jazz Guitar and The Heritage Guitar Company of Kalamazoo throughout California.